Santoshkasam/LiDAR-obstacle-detection/README.md

  A bounding box is applied to every cluster.
 It is a rectangular cuboid generated using the min and max points of a cluster.

 ## Final Notes
 Thus the obstacles in the point cloud stream are detected.
-All the code is written in C++ using PCL and STL libraries.
+The code is written in C++ using PCL and STL libraries.
 The template functions make the code functional to multiple point data types like (X, Y, Z), (X, Y, Z, I) and so forth.